winterrdog/PoC-gmail-smtp-backend/README.md

 - enable *App passwords* in your Google account
 - then create an app under `App passwords`
 - use the password google will provide u with to setup the smtp config in the `nodemailer` config.
-- rememeber to use the password alongside your email
+- remember to use the password alongside your email

 # usage
 1. set up these 3 environment variables: `GMAIL_PASSWORD, GMAIL_MAIL, RECEIVER_EMAIL_ADDR`. place them in a `.env` file